-You can use this time to tend to chores, rest in the next room or just have some “me time” while your Mother's Helper gets a safe place to learn some babysitting basics!
+You can use this time to tend to chores, rest in the next room, get some work done or just have some “me time” while your baby is played with, changed and maybe even fed.
+Plus your Mother's Helper gets a safe place to learn some babysitting basics!

 This arrangement can be beneficial for everyone involved but there are some considerations before you begin.